Fact-checked

 • in mild cases in toxicology departments, within 2-3 days;

-• in moderate cases with the involvement of anesthesiologists-resuscitators and further transfer of the patient to the toxicological or therapeutic department, for about 5 days;
+• in moderate cases with the involvement of anesthesiologists-resuscitators and subsequent transfer of the patient to the toxicology or therapeutic department, for about 5 days;

-• in severe cases complicated by pneumonia, renal or hepatic insufficiency, toxic encephalopathy for 10 or more days in the intensive care unit with further rehabilitation in the toxicology department for up to 2 or more weeks.
+• in severe cases complicated by pneumonia, renal or hepatic failure, toxic encephalopathy for 10 or more days in the intensive care unit with further rehabilitation in the toxicology department for up to 2 weeks or more.

-In many cases, there is a relative recovery of health.
-Partial disorders of physiological processes, violations of the functionality of organs or parts of organs are not excluded.
-Some patients develop apallic (psychoorganic) syndrome as a result of hypoxic and toxic brain damage.
-Neuritis may occur with dysfunction of the limbs.
+In many cases, relative recovery of health is observed.
+Partial disorders of physiological processes, dysfunction of organs or parts of organs are not excluded.
+Some patients develop apallic (psychoorganic) syndrome as a result of hypoxic and toxic damage to the brain.
+Neuritis with dysfunction of the limbs may occur.
 After treatment of spice poisoning, the patient is discharged home under the supervision of a doctor, or transferred to a specialized clinic (department) for further neurorehabilitation measures.